jasminet2001/Static-Website/README.md

 # Web-Design
 Hello!
-This is where I upload my website designs.
+This is my first static website project.
+I created a simple website using HTML and CSS.